- C++ General threading

 One of the mutexes that hasn’t been mentioned before is the std::recursive_mutex, which can be thought of as the complete opposite of a std::shrared_mutex: while the shared mutex can be locked from multiple threads in the same time (with an appropriate lock), but not from within the same thread; a std::recursive_mutex on the other hand can be locked multiple times from the same thread, but not from different ones (simultaneously anyway).
 See images below:

-Figure 8: Valid and invalid usage of a std::shared_mutex.
+Figure 8: Valid and incorrect usage of a std::shared_mutex.

-Figure 9: Valid and invalid usage of a std::recursive_mutex.
+Figure 9: Valid and incorrect usage of a std::recursive_mutex.

 It is noteworthy to mention, that although a std::recursive_mutex can be locked multiple times (from the same thread), contrary to intuition, it is not done by a std::shared_lock, but instead with a std::unique_lock or a std::lock_guard.
 This is important, because this pretty much guarantees that even if a recursive mutex is to be locked from multiple threads, it will be done in the classical serial manner only, aka: thread ‘B’ will only be able to lock mutex rm, if it has been unlocked in advance as many times in thread ‘A’, as it has been locked.
 See below: